Fargo, N.D. Business “Still In” for Paris Climate Accord Targets

 In the meantime, the associate professor maintains his commitments to students, research and community service, part of which might be considered his signature on the We Are Still In declaration.

-The other North Dakota business that has signed the We Are Still In declaration is Fargo-based Fredricks Communications.
+* The other North Dakota business that has signed the We Are Still In declaration is my own company, Fargo-based Fredricks Communications.
 The University of Minnesota-Morris is the only other signatory within 100 miles of Fargo.
 See who else is in.

 We Are Still In is an effort coordinated by The American Sustainable Business Council, B Team, Bloomberg Philanthropies, Center for American Progress, Ceres, CDP, Climate Mayors, Climate Nexus, C40, C2ES, Environmental Defense Fund, Environmental Entrepreneurs, Georgetown Climate Center, Health Care Without Harm, ICLEI, National League of Cities, Rocky Mountain Institute, Second Nature, Sierra Club, Sustainable Museums, The Climate Group, We Mean Business, World Resources Institute (WRI), and World Wildlife Fund (WWF).